Shaswat-Patra/vit_house_classifier/README.md

-🏠 House Type Classifier: Kutcha vs Pucca
+# 🏠 House Type Classifier: Kutcha vs Pucca
-# vit-house-classifier-S-B-
 This app is designed to assist in the identification and classification of rural housing types — specifically Kutcha and Pucca houses — from images.
 It aims to support initiatives in rural development, housing quality assessment, and public policy implementation, especially for organizations and government bodies working on affordable housing and infrastructure schemes.